-Benefits are paid to participants or beneficiaries upon termination, retirement, death, or unforeseeable emergency.
+Deferred compensation benefits are paid to participants or beneficiaries upon termination, retirement, death, or unforeseeable emergency.
 Such benefits are based on a participant's account balance and are disbursed in a lump sum or periodic payments at the option of the participant or beneficiaries in accordance with Plan provisions.

-Effective November 1, 2015, the Board established a Trust and Trust Fund covering the Plan assets.
+Effective January 1, 1998, the Board established a Trust and Trust Fund covering the Plan assets, pursuant to federal legislation enacted in 1996, requiring public employers to establish such trusts for plans meeting the requirements of Section 457 of the IRC no later than January 1, 1999.
 Under the terms of the Trust, the corpus or income of the Trust Fund may be used only for the exclusive benefit of the Plan participants and their beneficiaries.
+Prior to the establishment of the Trust, Plan assets were subject to the claims of general creditors of the State.
 The Board acts as trustee of the Trust.
 The participants' accounts are invested in accordance with the investment elections of the participants.
 The Board is accountable for all deferred compensation received, but has no duty to require any compensation to be deferred or to determine that the amounts received comply with the Plan or to determine that the Trust Fund is adequate to provide the benefits payable pursuant to the Plan.